Rahma-osman/my-portfolio/README.md

 # My portfolio
-#### This is a web portfolio {26/04/2019}
+This is a web portfolio {26/04/2019}
 #### By Rahma Osman
+## Description
-## This is a web portfolio that showcases my work, my programming skills by giving a brief decription about me
+This is a web portfolio that showcases my work, my programming skills by giving a brief decription about me
 ## Setup
 * Clone the repository `https://github.com/Rahma-osman/my-portfolio.git`
+* cd my-portfolio
-* Copy the relative path of the index.html file and paste it on the browser
+* open the index.html file from a browser
 ## Technologies Used
 Html
 Css